top of page

 Local contraindications include but are not limited to:

-hernias, varicose veins, eruptions, wounds, infected areas, open sores, injection sites, skin tumors.
+Hernias, varicose veins, eruptions, wounds, infected areas, open sores, injection sites, and skin tumors.

 The above lists are NOT exhaustive.
 IF IN DOUBT, CONSULT YOUR PHYSICIAN BEFOREHAND.